boldflight/BibleConverter/test_EPUB/output/jer.md

 [1] The **Lord** told Jeremiah, “Go and buy a clay jar from a potter.
 Take with you some of the leaders of the people and some of the leaders of the priests.
 [2] Go out to the part of the Hinnom Valley that is near the entrance of the Potsherd Gate.
 Announce there what I tell you.
-[3] Say, ‘Listen to the **Lord’**s message, you kings of Judah and citizens of Jerusalem!
+[3] Say, ‘Listen to the **Lord**'s message, you kings of Judah and citizens of Jerusalem!
 This is what the **Lord** of Heaven’s Armies, the God of Israel, has said, “Look here!
 I am about to bring a disaster on this place that will make the ears of everyone who hears about it ring.
 [4] I will do so because these people have rejected me and have defiled this place.
 They have offered sacrifices in it to other gods that neither they nor their ancestors nor the kings of Judah knew anything about.
 They have filled it with the blood of innocent children.
 [5] They have built places here for worship of the god Baal so that they could sacrifice their children as burnt offerings to him in the fire.
 Such sacrifices are something I never commanded them to make.
 They are something I never told them to do!
 Indeed, such a thing never even entered my mind.
 [6] So I, the **Lord**, say: “The time will soon come that people will no longer call this place Topheth or the Hinnom Valley.
 But they will call this valley the Valley of Slaughter!